t0w5a/pubsub-distinct/README.md

 ### <a name="methods"></a>4.
 Methods
 The only difference of this module from the `rx-pubsub` is the method `publishDistinct()`:
 #### publishDistinct(eventName: string, data: any, previousMessagesNr: number = 1)
-Publish data to an event
+Publish only distinct data to an event.
+The same data will not be published two times in a row!

 *Parameters:*
 **eventName** - Event which should be fired